 River Test – Chalkstream Fly Fishing

-The Test is a ‘must do’ for the avid trout fly fisher
+The River Test is a ‘must do’ for the avid trout fly fisher

-The River Test must be the most famous trout fly fishing river in the world not only for the quality of the fish but also for the past literary history and characters.
-By far the biggest of all chalkstreams 30 + miles as the crow flies from source to sea it offers over 100 miles of wonderful fishing.
+Chalkstream fly fishing on the River Test must be the most famous trout fishing venue in the world.
+It is known not only for the quality of the fish but also for the past literary history and characters.
+By far the biggest of all the English chalkstreams, 30+ miles as the crow flies from source to sea it offers over 100 miles of wonderful fishing.

 Walk in the footsteps of fishing’s greats